-- a) The Company has investments in certain partnership firms aggregating INR 0.35 lakhs (31st March, 2021: INR 0.22 lakhs).
-The Company considers its investments in such entities as long strategic nature. term and in Accordingly, provision no is considered necessary towards diminution in the value of the Company's investments in such entities, which are considered good and fully recoverable. - b) In a partnership firm M/s.
+- d) The Company has investments in certain partnership firms aggregating INR 0.35 lakhs (31st March, 2023: INR 0.35 lakhs).
+The Company considers its investments in such entities as long term and strategic in nature.
+Accordingly, no provision is considered necessary towards diminution in the value of the Company's investments in such entities, which are considered good and fully recoverable. - e) In a partnership firm M/s.
 Karda Infrastructures, profit sharing ratio for Hari Smruti Project is 80:20 between KBC Global Limited & Naresh Karda.